Meditating With Tinnitus - And Other Noise Distractions

 So, if you do experience Tinnitus, or find yourself distracted by lots of noise distractions, it’s best to become aware that no where is ever truly silent.
 I’ve taught classes for many years now, and a wide variety of locations and settings, and I can guarantee that no where is completely silent.
 There will always be external noises at some point, and there will be internal noises from your body, as well as the usual physical distractions and demands on your time.

 The best way to change our experience is by shifting our understanding of the noises around or within us.
-Lets begin by appreciating that even when sitting still, our body is in constant motion (blood rushing, muscles contracting, your digestive system processing) and will make endless noises and movement.
+Lets begin by appreciating that even when sitting still, our body is in constant motion (blood rushing, muscles contracting, your digestive system processing it's contents), so your body will make endless noises and movement.

 What if the noises from within, were simply part of the music your body makes when relaxing?
 The sounds of tinnitus will not be the only sounds, there might be the gurgle of your tummy as your stomach softens, your breath through your nose as you breathe a little deeper, sometimes even the slight click as dry eyes rub against your eyelids, or the steady thud of your heart beating.